 Thinly sliced pork or beef is the key ingredient in many popular Japanese recipes.
-Here’s how to slice meat thinly for delicious Japanese dishes like Sukiyaki, Okonomiyaki, and Gyudon!
+Here‘s my technique for how to slice meat thinly at home for delicious Japanese dishes like sukiyaki, okonomiyaki, and gyudon.

 For Japanese recipes that include pork or beef, the majority will list “thinly sliced meat” on the ingredients list.
 Very thin slices – about 1/8 inch or even thinner.
 You can find packages of thinly-sliced meat at Japanese grocery stores like the ones pictured below.

-If you don’t live nearby a Japanese grocery store, or you just prefer to slice the meat yourself, follow these simple instructions.
+If you don’t live near a Japanese grocery store, or you just prefer to slice the meat yourself, follow these simple instructions.

 - Baby Carrot Beef Roll